 But perhaps the most significant benefit of robotic almond sorters is their superior grading accuracy compared to human workers.

-Programming a nut processing robot's software to perform optical sorting according to USDA parameters for nut size and shape, as well as acceptable chip sizes, can eliminate any subjective grading that is typical with human sorting.
+Programming a nut sorting robot's software to perform optical sorting according to USDA parameters for nut size and shape, as well as acceptable chip sizes, can eliminate any subjective grading that is typical with human sorting.

 This almond sorting technology provides an objective and consistent grading system that ultimately results in a higher-quality product.

-If you’re in the market for almond sorting equipment, we recommend the SCP-2100.
+If you’re in the market for almond sorting equipment, we recommend the PRAIRIE SCP-2100.
 This machine leverages the power of AI, computer vision, and robotics to process almonds.
 Our patented technology picks out and sorts debris and foreign materials based on their shape, colour, damage, and texture.

 Plus, the rejected material is automatically separated into different categories and bins for easy repurposing (such as for almond milk or flour) and a quick return on investment.